openshift/enhancements/enhancements/dns/plugins.md

 #### Validation
 `Domain` must conform to the [RFC 1123](https://tools.ietf.org/html/rfc1123#page-13) definition of a subdomain.
-Each upstream in `Upstreams` must be a valid IPv4 or IPv6 address.
+Each upstream in `Upstreams` must be a valid IPv4 address.
 If the upstream listens on a port other than 53, a valid port number must be specified.
-A colon is used to separate the address and port, `IP:port` for IPv4 or `[IP]:port` for IPv6.
+A colon is used to separate the address and port, `IP:port` for IPv4.

 #### Transport
 UDP is used to transport DNS messages and `ForwardPlugin` health checks.
 Any UDP transport will automatically retry with